 22nd February, 1998 : Central Florida was hit by fatal tornadoes that had taken 42 people.
 Seven twisters in all had swept through this area, and quite a bit of damage had occurred in Kissimmee, Orlando, and surrounding areas.

 22 Feb, 2001 - Netherlands War Crimes Tribunal

 22nd February, 2001 : A U.N. war crimes tribunal in The Hague convicts three Bosnian Serbs on charges of rape and torture.

 22nd February, 2006 : A armed gang steal £53 million from the Securitas bank depot in Kent.
-It was the largest such theft in British history
+It was the largest such theft in British history.

 22nd February, 2006 : Moscow has removed the posters that were put up for its celebratory war veterans parades that had the American warship U.S.S.
 Missouri on them.
 The posters were taken down a few hours before the Defender of the Motherland Day events began.
 The Russian defence ministry has said it did not produce the posters, and a city hall official said that the design should have been shown to someone that could distinguish different types battleships.
 The defence ministry went on to say that the posters had been made by a civilian firm, and that the people who made it were 'simply incompetent.'

-22nd February, 2008 : Following the Kosova Unilateral Declaration Of Independence From Serbia Serb officials have welcomed the support of Russia in opposition to Kosovo's independence.
+22nd February, 2008 : Following the Kosovo Unilateral Declaration Of Independence from Serbia, Serb officials have welcomed the support of Russia in opposition to Kosovo's independence.
 The Belgrade-based daily Press's headlines have said that Russia supported Serbia's desire to retrieve Kosovo, but Serbia is now under pressure from Washington and Brussels to stop the violence that started on February 17th

 .
 An aide to Russian President Vladimir Putin has described the Western recognition of Kosovo as a cocked gun ready for firing.